GoodPraxis/gp-danger-js/README.md

 ## Features
 * Checks if someone is assigned to MR
 * Checks if MR is too big
+* Encourages users to push one commit per MR
 * Checks if MR has description
 * Checks whether commits in MR look correct
 * Checks `package.json` changes